aws-cloudformation/aws-cloudformation-resource-providers-memorydb/aws-memorydb-parametergroup/docs/README.md

 #### Family

-The engine and version family for the parameter group.
+The name of the parameter group family that this parameter group is compatible with.

 _Required_: No